Photo Gallery 27 Images

 DFPA officials said the fire could take weeks to contain and control but Canyonville is not immediately threatened by the fire, as the flames are moving south away from the city.

 Investigators said it's likely an illegal campfire started the fire, which has been burning along Interstate 5 south of Canyonville since July 24.

 As the Milepost 97 Fire continues to spread south along I-5, nearby residents have been issued various evacuation notices.

 Many homes are under a Level 2 "Be Set" evacuation notice.
 All residences on the west side of the freeway between mileposts 88 and 83 were affected, including residences on:

 - Fortune Branch Road on the Azalea-Glen side

 - Forrest Road

 - Mobley Drive

-Off of Upper Cow Creek Road starting at milepost 88, east to the base of Galesville Dam
+Residences off of Upper Cow Creek Road starting at milepost 88, east to the base of Galesville Dam, are also included.

 The fire has also led to road closures.